 “Yestereve, on the marble steps of the Temple, I saw a woman sitting between two men.
 One side of her face was pale, the other was blushing.” ~Kahlil Gibran

-Another day, a beautiful day.
-The mild temperature of sunny afternoon.
-A welcome change.
+Another dawn, another beautiful day.
+The mild temperature of a sunny afternoon; a welcome change.

 The wintery chill is finally fading; the days growing longer, the nights shrinking.
 The morning frost is short lived.
 The winter attire and warm clothes are a thing of the yesterday.
-Strolling down the street in a spring jackets – it feels much lighter, much nicer; you can finally breathe the freshness of new air.
-A welcome change.
+Strolling down the street in a spring jackets – it feels much lighter, much nicer…you can finally breathe the freshness of new air.
+Yes, a welcome change.

 Top Bollywood films of 2012